 Unless you have gone through it before, the mortgage closing process can seem a bit mysterious.
 Once you understand what happens, though, you will see that the process is fairly straightforward.
 Closing will occur once your loan is approved and all conditions of your sales agreement and loan are met and approved.

 Before your loan can close, many people will be hard at work to get everything done.
 The buyer and seller reach an agreement, at which point the loan application and approval process occurs.
-Next is home inspections, contingencies and conditions of the purchase agreement, and final documents requested by us.
+Next is home inspections, contingencies and conditions of the purchase agreement, and final documents requested by us in South Carolina.
 At this point, closing can be scheduled.

 To get ready for your closing, get together any documents you have received, such as your Loan Estimate, proof of title search, proof of homeowners insurance, purchase agreement, home inspection reports, and home appraisal.